RWS/odata/readme.md

 # DataSources

 The OData standard is based around resources that are well defined and modelled in something called the EDM.
-The RWS OData framework is build around the principle of having a well defined EDM.
+The Tridion OData framework is build around the principle of having a well defined EDM.
 The EDM is a registry that contains which entities are present in the model and which properties and relations they have.

 Based on the EDM the OData framework parses the input that is being sent or requested.
 Most important is that in order to return a result or show requested data there needs to be a datasource.
 That is why in the OData framework this is the most critical component and we offer the flexibility to plug in any datasource you want.